KwentiN-ui/ccx_runner/README.md

 This software is meant to be used in addition with PrePoMax, but can also be used to monitor Calculix processes.

 ## Features
-- Monitor the Solution Status and Plot residuals
+- Monitor the CalculiX solution status and plot residuals in real time
+- run a complex frequency analysis by parametrizing the revolution speed of a coriolis bc and plotting the results as a campbell plot

 ## Installation
 ### Option 1: Using `pipx` (recommended)
 1. Install [pipx](https://pipx.pypa.io/stable/)